Partschins

-Partschins ([parˈtʃɪns]; Parcines [parˈtʃiːnes]) is a comune (municipality) in the province of South Tyrol in northern Italy, located about 30 km northwest of the city of Bolzano.
+Partschins ([parˈtʃɪns]; Parcines [parˈtʃiːnes]) is a comune (municipality) and a village in the province of South Tyrol in northern Italy, located about 30 km northwest of the city of Bolzano.

 Geography

 As of 30 November 2010, it had a population of 3,523 and an area of 55.4 km2.

 Partschins borders the following municipalities: Algund, Lana, Marling, Moos in Passeier, Naturns, Plaus, Schnals, and Tirol.

 Frazioni

-The municipality of Partschins contains the frazioni (subdivisions, mainly villages and hamlets) Sonnenberg (Montesole), Quadrathöfe (Quadrato), Rabland (Rablà), Tabland (Tablà), Töll (Tel) and Vertigen (Vallettina).
+The municipality contains the frazioni (subdivisions, mainly villages and hamlets) Sonnenberg (Montesole), Quadrathöfe (Quadrato), Rabland (Rablà), Tabland (Tablà), Töll (Tel) and Vertigen (Vallettina).

 History

 Coat-of-arms

 The emblem represents a plow, placed diagonally on argent.
 The emblem is similar to that of the Knight Randolf von Partschins, a descendant of the noble family Götsch, who founded the village in about 1200, under the name Castle Stachlburg.
 The emblem was adopted July 25, 1967.

 Society

 Linguistic distribution

-According to the 2011 census, 95.94% of the population speak German, 3.79% Italian and 0.27% Ladin as first language.
+According to the 2024 census, 94.89% of the population speak German, 4.84% Italian and 0.27% Ladin as first language.